OctoPrint/octoprint-docker/README.md

 # OctoPrint-docker

-The primary image of `octoprint/octoprint`, is designed to work similarly, and support the same out of the box features as the octopi raspberry-pi machine image, using docker.
+The primary image of `octoprint/octoprint`.
+It is designed to work similarly, and support the same out of the box features as the octopi raspberry-pi machine image, using docker.

 ## Tags